 When the person no longer has difficulty breathing, the doctor will remove the tube from the person’s throat.

-Potential side effects and complications of intubation include:
+Potential side effects of intubation include:

 - damage to the vocal cords